bjrmatos/jsreport-with-authorization-server-sample/README.md

 2. `git clone https://github.com/bjrmatos/jsreport-with-authorization-server-sample.git`

-3. add to `/etc/hosts` or to `C:\Windows\System32\drivers\etc` in windows the following line: `127.0.0.1  jsreport-sample.com`
+3. add to `/etc/hosts` or to `C:\Windows\System32\drivers\etc` in windows the following line:
+`127.0.0.1  jsreport-sample.com`
 This will map the domain where the sample will run to the local.

 ### Starting authorization server

-This is the .net based server where is [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) hosted.
-To start it you can open `authorization-server.sln` in VS and hit F5 or open command line and run the following command:
+Open `authorization-server.sln` in VS and hit F5 or open command line and run the following command:

 ```sh
 dotnet restore